• Skip to primary navigation

 Swiss meringue buttercream in a tea cup

 This recipe was originally adapted from Chef Duff’s Swiss Meringue Buttercream in Duff Bakes.
-I’ve since made it a bazillion times and experimented with different flavors such as:
+It turned out that his recipe actually utilizes the French meringue method, which I will explain in the FAQs.
+I’ve since made it many many times using the Swiss meringue method instead – I found it to be more stable – and experimented with different flavors such as:

-• Blueberry Swiss Meringue Buttercream in this Lemon Blueberry Cake
+• Blueberry Swiss Meringue Buttercream for this Lemon Blueberry Cake

 • Oreo Swiss Meringue Buttercream in these Cookies and Cream Cupcakes